 What pleasance can process from such a weight?

 Greene knows he has talent, but now his “gifts bereft” from the “high heavens”.
 Parnassus is inaccessible, the muse does not speak, and Greene sees “the murder of my wit”.
-Well into his thirties Greene wasn’t a young man anymore, especially in an era which saw death call on many so much earlier than in subsequent generations.
-And yet there is a bit of the Romantic death in Greene as an artist whose excesses pushed him to the edge of creativity, and mortality.
+Well into his thirties, Greene wasn’t a young man anymore, especially in an era that saw death call on many so much earlier than in subsequent generations.
+And yet there is a bit of the Romantic death in Greene as an artist whose excesses pushed him to the edge of creativity and mortality.

-If the nineteenth-century had Keats and Rimbaud, and the twentieth our “Club of 27” composed of rock stars who expired before infirmity, than Greene is a worthy candidate for the sixteenth century.
-He writes of poetic inspiration “Because so long they lent them me to use,/ And so I long their bounty did abuse”.
-He begs unsuccessfully that “Oh that a year were granted me to live,/ And for that year my former wits restored!”
+If the nineteenth century had Keats and Rimbaud, and the twentieth our “Club of 27” composed of rock stars who expired before infirmity, then Greene is a worthy candidate for the sixteenth century.
+He writes of poetic inspiration “Because so long they lent them me to use, / And so I long their bounty did abuse”.
+He begs unsuccessfully that “Oh that a year were granted me to live, / And for that year my former wits restored!”
 He ends “My time is loosely spent, and I undone”.
 If we’re to believe the literary critic Stephen Greenblatt, Shakespeare got his final revenge on the dead Greene when he based one of his greatest characters on him: a drunken, cowardly blowhard by the name of Falstaff.